Can a Bylaw Charge Be Fought?

 Some people will say, "You can't fight City Hall!"
-Of course, this is untrue; however, without skilled legal representation, such a fight is indeed a very difficult uphill battle.
-Examples of municipal by-law offences include:
+Of course, this is untrue; however, without skilled legal representation such as assistance from Benchmark Legal Offices, fighting city hall can indeed be a very difficult uphill battle.

 - The erecting of signage without a permit, see: R. (City of Hamilton) v.
 Ellis, 2010 ONCJ 217;